 The Census of Women in Leadership Report by the Equal Opportunity for Women in the Workplace shows that only 8.4 per cent of board directorships and 8 per cent of Executive Key Management Personnel positions in the ASX 200 are held by women.
 Similarly, the Australian Financial Review (30/7/2010) claims the proportion of female board members in ASX 200 companies is 9.5 percent.
 David Gonski, Director of the Committee for Economic Development of Australia, said that boards need diversity – “A board is like an orchestra – when people only play one instrument it is not an orchestra”.
 The AICD Board Diversity Scholarship Program offers the scholarships to suitably qualified women from various backgrounds from all around Australia along with a one-year membership of the AICD.

+Women in Parliament.
 Professor Marian Sawer AO, Emeritus Professor in the School of Politics and International Relations, ANU, reports on women in parliament.
 She says that “the overall percentage of women in the House of Representatives is now 24.7 per cent.
 But somehow the presence of women, and the fact that women’s advocacy groups make a beeline for them, does seem to make a difference.
 It helps legislators to remember that more then half of those affected by laws and policies are women, and that the effects on them are unlikely to be just the same as for men”.
-Marian is author of the WEL history: Making Women Count and co-author of “Strengthening Democracy” in the publication More than Luck: Ideas Australia Needs Now, from the Centre for Policy Development.
+Marian is author of the WEL history: Making Women Count.

 (i) the key barriers to EEO for women in the workplace are as follows:-